nextgis/docs_toolbox/source/tools.rst

 * Polygonal layer (forest plot) - a vector data set (plot boundaries) in the format supported by OGR.
 Shape-files are transferred in an archive, single-file sets - uncompressed.
 There should be only 1 feature on the layer
 * Line layer (reference) - Vector data set (reference) in the format supported by OGR.
 Shape-files are transferred in an archive, single-file sets - uncompressed.
 There should be only 1 feature on the layer.
 If the reference section can not be filled out, the “Stub” can be used instead, which is a layer without features.
 A stub can be taken at http://nextgis.ru/data/toolbox/poly2explication/empty_line.geojson
+* Type on angles to calculate.
+0 - direction angles (azimuths); 1 - magnetic angles; 2 - true angles.
+Magnetic and true angles can be calculated only if source data (plot polygon and reference line) have correct CRS description.
+To calculate true angles data is reprojected to corresponding UTM zone.
+To calculate magnetic angles World Magnetic Model is used to calculate deviation.
 * Description of the binding method - free text
 * Forestry number - integer